-CMS has determined and published applicable timelines, which may be viewed in the CMS Internet Only Manual (IOM), Medicare Program Integrity Manual, Publication 100-08, Chapter 13 .
+CMS has determined and published applicable timelines.
+View these in the CMS Internet Only Manual (IOM), Medicare Program Integrity Manual, Publication 100-08, Chapter 13 .

 - Comment Period - Comment Period is a Minimum of 45 Days - Noridian considers all comments from the public, and the medical community.
 The comment period begins when the policy is distributed to medical providers, and organizations.
 Noridian responds to comments via comment/response notations within the LCD under the section Advisory Committee Meeting Notes.